 Land Use for Solar Power

-Larger utility-scale solar power plants may cause land degradation and habitat loss, depending on their location.
+Depending on their location, larger utility-scale solar power plants may cause land degradation and habitat loss.
 The overall land area required varies depending on technology, topography, and the intensity of solar resources.

-PV systems on utility scale require between 3.5 and 10 acres per megawatt, whereas CSP plants require around 4 to 16.5 acres per megawatt.
+PV systems on a utility-scale require between 3.5 and 10 acres per megawatt, whereas CSP plants require around 4 to 16.5 acres per megawatt.

 Can Land Use Be Reduced?

-Unlike wind farms, solar projects have fewer chances to share land with agricultural enterprises.
-Utility-scale solar systems, on the other hand, can be installed in low-quality regions like abandoned mining sites, brownfields, or existing transportation and transmission lines to lessen land impacts.
+Solar projects have fewer chances to share land with agricultural enterprises than wind farms.
+On the other hand, utility-scale solar systems can be installed in low-quality regions like abandoned mining sites, brownfields, or existing transportation and transmission lines to lessen land impacts.

 Smaller solar PV arrays on residential or commercialised buildings have a modest environmental effect.